-The Library of the College of Agriculture, in the basement of Stone Hall, is open on week days from 9 A. M. till 5 P. M., except Saturday, when it is closed at 1 P. M. In it will be found many books on various branches of biology as well as a large collection of bulletins and reports of experiment stations, reference books on agriculture and country life, agricultural periodicals, and the like.
-The entomological library, housed in Stone Hall, is one of the most complete of its kind in the United States.
+The Library of the College of Agriculture, in the basement of Stone Hall, is open on week days from 9 A. M. till 5 P. M., except Saturday, when it is closed at 1 P. M. In it will be found a large collection of bulletins and reports of experiment stations, reference books on agriculture and country life, agricultural periodicals, and the like.
+The entomological library is one of the most complete of its kind in the United States.
 Nearly all of the departments in which instruction is given have well-selected departmental libraries.